How we work

 In order to reduce delays, we ask all visa applicants or their licensed immigration advisers and representatives to:

-- to be sure, don’t plan, book or confirm any immediate non-refundable or non-changeable arrangements in New Zealand until the outcome of the visa is confirmed.
+• be sure and not plan, book or confirm any immediate non-refundable or non-changeable arrangements in New Zealand until the outcome of the visa is confirmed.

 INZ has information on processing timeframes for each visa category.
 As these timeframes can change, usually due to high demand in peak periods, we ask customers to plan accordingly and make sure they are applying in plenty of time.